Actify

 Cross-Team Coffee + Check-in (Week 3–4)

-Week 3: coffee; Week 4: check-inIn week 3, set up a 20-minute coffee with someone from a different department.
-This expands the new hire's network beyond their immediate team — critical for long-term success.
-In week 4, the buddy does a casual 15-minute check-in: 'How's it going?
+Week 3: set up a 20-minute coffee with someone from a different department.
+This expands their network beyond the immediate team — critical for long-term success.
+Week 4: buddy does a casual 15-minute check-in: 'How's it going?
 Anything surprising?
 Anyone you want to meet?'
-This closes the onboarding loop and transitions the new hire from 'being onboarded' to 'being part of the team.'
+This closes the onboarding loop and transitions them from 'being onboarded' to 'part of the team.'

 If you're using Actify, the cross-team coffee matching and 30-day check-in reminders happen automatically — no manual coordination needed.